 AN INDICATOR TO CATEGORISE CUSTOMERS

-Based on a simple scale of 0-10 (0 meaning “definitely not” and 10 meaning “definitely”), this question means that participants can be placed into three main categories:
+The net promoter score calculator is based on a simple scale of 0-10 (0 meaning “definitely not” and 10 meaning “definitely”), this question means that participants can be placed into three main categories:

 1. “Detractor” customers who gave a score of 0-6